saipoorna/ROCm/README.md

 ### Known Issues / Workarounds

+#### OpenCL conformance math & integer_ops failure is observed with large number of command queues, passes with GPU_MAX_COMMAND_QUEUES="200" set

+#### TF perf drop on Vega20 has been observed, Rootcause identified.
+Fix is in progress

 #### HipCaffe is supported on single GPU configurations

 #### The ROCm SMI library calls to rsmi_dev_power_cap_set() and rsmi_dev_power_profile_set() will not work for all but the first gpu in multi-gpu set ups.